 from “Knowledge of the Incarnation” in Records of Christ’s Talks

-Knowledge of the practical God includes knowing and experiencing His words, and grasping the rules and principles of the work of the, and how the Spirit of God works in the flesh.
+Knowledge of the practical God includes knowing and experiencing His words, and grasping the rules and principles of, and how the Spirit of God works in the flesh.
 So, too, does it include knowing that every action of God in the flesh is governed by the Spirit, and that the words He speaks are the direct expression of the Spirit.
 Thus, if you wish to know the practical God, you must primarily know how God works in humanity and in divinity; this, in turn, concerns the expressions of the Spirit, which all people engage with.

 from “You Should Know That the Practical God Is God Himself” in The Word Appears in the Flesh

-Knowing God’s actual actions, knowing the reality of God and His omnipotence, knowing the true identity of God Himself, knowing what He has and is, knowing what He has demonstrated among all things—these are very important to every single person who pursues knowledge of God.
-These are inseparable from every person’s life, from every person’s practical life of pursuit of.
-If you limit your understanding of God to just words, if you limit it to your own little experiences, God’s grace that you count, or your little testimonies to God, then I say that your God absolutely is not the true God.
+Knowing God’s practical actions, knowing the reality of God and His omnipotence, knowing the true identity of God Himself, knowing what He has and is, knowing what He has demonstrated among all things—these are very important to every single person who pursues knowledge of God.
+These have a direct bearing on whether people can enter into the reality of.
+If you limit your understanding of God to just words, if you limit it to your own little experiences, God’s grace that you count, or your little testimonies to God, then I say that the God you believe in is absolutely not the true God.
 He absolutely is not the true God Himself, and it can also be said that the God you believe in is not God.
 This is because the God that I am speaking of is the One that rules over everything, that walks among everything, that manages everything.
 He is the One that holds the fate of all of mankind—the One that holds the fate of everything.
 The work and actions of the God that I am talking about are not just limited to a small portion of people.
 That is, it’s not limited to just the people who currently follow Him.
 His actions are demonstrated among all things, in the survival of all things, and in the laws of change of all things.
 If you cannot see or recognize any actions of God among all things, then you cannot bear witness to any of His actions.
 If you cannot bear any witness for God, if you continue to speak of the small so-called God that you know, that God who is limited to your own ideas, and is within your narrow mind, if you continue to speak of that kind of God, then God will never praise your faith.
 When you bear witness for God, if you only use how you enjoy God’s grace, accept God’s discipline and His chastening, and enjoy His blessings in your witness for Him, that is hugely inadequate, and is far from satisfying Him.
 If you want to bear witness for God in a way that is in line with His will, bear witness for the true God Himself, then you must see what God has and is from His actions.
 You must see God’s authority from His control of everything, and see the truth of how He provides for all of mankind.
 If you only acknowledge that your daily food and drink and your necessities in life come from God, but you don’t see the truth that God provides for all of mankind by means of all things, that He leads all of mankind by means of His rule of all things, then you will never be able to bear witness for God.

 from “God Himself, the Unique IX” in Continuation of The Word Appears in the Flesh